-Flowering: late (like Ferraduel) in March, rich, self-incompatible.
-It is pollinated with Ferraduel, Lauranne and other late-flowering varieties.
+Blossom: late (like Ferraduel) in March, rich, cross-pollinate.
+It is pollinated with Ferraduel and other late-flowering varieties.

-Fruits: very large, oval, semi-hard shell, long core.
-Very good quality with a delicious taste, core content 35-40%, no double fruits.
+Fruits: very large, oval, semi-hard shell, large kernel.
+Very good quality with a delicious taste, kernel content 35-40%, no double kernels.

-Resistance to diseases: resistant to monilia, tolerant to fungal diseases
+Disease resistance: resistant to monillosis, tolerant to fungal diseases

 Frost resistance: very good, we recommend planting up to 400 m above sea level